Why use a baby monitor?

 Baby monitors range from $50 to $800.

 Look for monitors that will transmit small sounds, even when you are far away.
-Check the camera has a wide enough angle to view the baby, and has different channels so you can avoid radio interference.
+Check the camera has a wide enough angle to view the baby at all times, and has different channels so you can avoid radio interference.

-Other features you might look for are being able to use different cameras in different rooms; lights as well as sounds to alert you to your baby's crying; battery as well as mains power; and different camera mount types.
+Other features you might look for are being able to use different cameras in different rooms, lights as well as sounds to alert you to your baby's crying, battery as well as mains power in case of power failure, and different camera mount types.

 Learn more here about the development and quality assurance of healthdirect content.